The 2023 SUMMER SHORT-TERM FELLOWSHIP PROGRAM

 • To engage the local Chicago community in the history of the city.

-Each Fellowship consists of one-month of support during the summer fellowship period (June through August).
+Each Fellowship consists of one month of support during the summer research fellowship.
+Your selected 4 weeks must be consecutive and fall between June and August, 2025.
+Dates will be approved by the Program Manager.
+An orientation will be held online in late April or early May 2025.
 The BMRC provides a stipend of $4000 for each Fellow to be utilized during the summer in the year in which it was awarded.
 Fellowships may not be deferred.

 Eligibility